This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #EasyHolidayEats #CollectiveBias

 I’m a big fan of dishes where the end result seems fancier and/or more involved than the work that goes into it, and these bites certainly fit the bill.

 Smucker’s Fruit & Honey Fruit Spreads make an easy, flavorful addition to your holiday entertaining recipes, as evidenced by these baked brie beauties.
 I love that they’re sweetened naturally by honey, and they bring the perfect hint of fruit flavor for simple meal solutions – both sweet and savory.

 In addition to the Smucker’s Fruit & Honey Strawberry Fruit Spread I used in this recipe, I bought the new Concord Grape flavor and let me tell you, I’ve been making quick work of that one on my morning toast.
 Smucker’s offers multiple flavors of this naturally-sweetened goodness in addition to these two, such as Triple Berry, Strawberry Jalapeno, and Blueberry Lemon, which I cannot wait to try out next.

-- It’s important to bake the puff pastry cups for some time before adding the brie.
+Press each square into the cups of a mini muffin tin, then bake for 8-9 minutes, or until golden.
+It’s important to give the puff pastry shells a head start in the oven before adding the brie.
 The brie melts very quickly, so you’d like for the puff pastry to reach a golden color before removing from the oven and adding the brie.

-- When removing the cups from the oven after the first bake and before adding the brie, I pushed down on the wells of the cups to squish them a little bit to make room for the brie.
+Speaking of, when removing the cups from the oven after the first bake and before adding the brie, push down on the wells of the cups to squish them a little bit to make room for the brie.
 You’ll want the brie nestled in there to minimize spillover once it gets ooey gooey creamy in the oven.

 Strawberry Balsamic Baked Brie Bites